 After opening a trail page, the LINK IN GREEN will take you to the USFS info sheet.
 It will be a pdf file.
 There are a handful of trails for which there are no info sheets and consequently no links.
 There may or may not be additional information below the link.
-For most trails, there will be a link to a Topographic map that will show the trail as a dashed line, and usually will show the trail number along the line somewhere.
-For some trails, there will also be a link to download a GPS Track file of the trail.
+There will be a link to a Topographic map that will show the trail as a dashed line, and usually will show the trail number along the line somewhere.
+The red line on this map denotes where the trail actually goes (based on the GPS track for the trail).
+There will also be a link to download a GPS track of the trail as well as a link to the NWS Pinpoint Forecast for the area surrounding the trail.

 We are frequently adding, correcting, and updating this site.
 We are adding maps, starting with the trails for which the Forest Service has no information available.
 If you have GPS Tracks for any of the trails that don’t currently have them, please send those files to the webmaster and we will post them for all to use.

 Paper copies of the info sheets are also available at the Ranger District office in Estacada during business hours.
 The office is located on Highway 224 across from the mill at the west end of town.
 503-630-6861.

 You should also go to Clackamas River Ranger District for updated trail conditions and to check for the latest information on allowable uses.
 The icons for permitted uses on the USFS info sheets accessed by the green links are out of date in several instances.

 It is good also to have the new District map.
 It is the best for roads and has topography as well.
 It is available at the office.
 It is not consistently accurate for trail locations.
 Neither are the new USGS maps, unfortunately.
 About half the trails have been removed from the new maps.
 Decommissioned roads have also been removed from the maps.

 Don’t expect to see signs.
 Some trailheads and trail junctions are marked by rock piles or plastic ribbons.